puppetlabs/jenkins-workflow-library/README.md

 ## Roadmap

+* Add ability to wait until an orchestrator job has completed and fail if the job failed.
 * Turn into an actual Jenkins plugin.
 Will provide config settings for RBAC token and Puppet Enterprise master URL
 * Automatically pull CA certificate from Puppet Master
 * Add ability to manage Node Manager functions such as modifying classes, parameters, and rules